Bwilliamson55/meili-manager/README.md

   - Create, edit, update, and delete API keys
 - Tasks
   - View and search through the latest 1000 tasks in real time
+  - Details for each task, error details if present
+- Preview mode (Experimental)
+  - Customize and save a preview of your indexes
+  - Work in progress with the eventual goal of easily sharing settings

 ---